-In order for us to improve our services, we will always endeavour to use dummy or anonymised data wherever possible.
+In order for us to improve our services, we endeavour to use dummy or anonymised data wherever possible.
 Where that is not possible, we may use personal data to test the improvement of a system(s) or development of a new system(s) in pursuit of our legitimate business interests (but only if these are not overridden by a person’s interests, rights or freedoms).
 That being said, we will only do so in a safe and controlled manner in accordance with our obligations under data protection legislation.

 In the event that you object to the use of your personal data as part of our testing only, you are able to object (by emailing: email@example.com) whereby we will add your name to an opt-out list and your personal data will not be used as part of any test.

 WHEN DO WE SHARE DATA?

-DAC Beachcroft may, as follows, share your data with other parties in certain circumstances and where it is necessary to achieve the purposes detailed above:
+DAC Beachcroft may, as follows, share your data with the following main parties in certain circumstances and where it is necessary to achieve the purposes detailed above:

-As we are a global legal services group, data may be transferred outside of the UK and the European Economic Area ('EEA').
+As we are a global legal services group, data may be transferred outside of the UK and the EEA.
 For example this may be in relation to an international legal claim or transaction, or where we are sharing information with our colleagues or third party service providers who operate outside of the UK or the EEA.